Dynatrace/Dynatrace-AppMon-REST-Monitor-Plugin/README.md

 # Dynatrace-REST-Monitor-Plugin
 Parses the result of an HTTP call and extracts one or more measures from the XML or JSON response

-This plugin is based on the [URL+Monitor+Plugin](https://community.dynatrace.com/community/display/DL/URL+Monitor+Plugin+Community+Edition), so it has the same capabilities of defining the HTTP call, including authentication, proxy, ...
+	(https://community.dynatrace.com/community/display/DL/URL+Monitor+Plugin+Community+Edition), so it has the same capabilities of defining the HTTP call, including authentication, proxy, ...
 Also the provided measures regarding the connection are the same.

 In order to extract info from the response, you need to define the response format.
 Both XML as JSON are supported.